shakirul15-311/Academic-Research-Material-Habits-and-Challenges/README.md

 # Survey Questions
 [Survey Questions](Survey_Questions_v8_jan31.pdf)

+## Dataset
+Dataset (DataSet_RaMSeS.xlsx) is published without any idintification of participants.
+It contains 2 sheets, one with survey responses another with encoded for analysis!

 # Key Contributions

 - Results from an online survey involving 100 academic researchers, providing valuable insights into research material collection and curation habits and challenges.